Dream denied: Top scout names club Mo Kudus wants, but they’ve snubbed him

 While his £80 million release clause remains a hurdle, Football Insider reports that West Ham may be willing to accept a lower fee to turn a profit on their investment.

-Brown, who spent over a decade in player recruitment at Manchester United during their golden era, expressed skepticism about Kudus’ current form:
+Brown, who spent over a decade in player recruitment at Manchester United during their golden era, expressed scepticism about Kudus’ current form:

 “He’s got huge talent, but he’s not doing enough throughout games.
 These clubs aren’t going to spend £80 million on a player who hasn’t proven he can deliver consistently.”